KumaV1/Runescape-Encounters-in-Melvor/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you got an error message from the game, adding that to the report will be much appreciated and can help track down the issue.

 **To Reproduce**
 Steps to reproduce the behavior: